parpishro/Finance/README.md

 - Personal Borrowing
 - Personal Lending

-Any financial transaction must move value from one account to another with following exceptions:
+Any financial transaction must move value from one account to another with following exceptions.
+This hypothetical accounts will be created at the beginning to enable earning and spending entries.
+Their balance represent total earnings and total spendings:

-1. Earning only adds value to one account
+1. Earning bring in value from a hypothetical account "Income"
-2. Spending only subtract value from one account
+2. Spending take out value to a hypothetical account "Expenditure"

 Accounts that represent bank accounts, wallet, investment, and lending must have positive (or zero) values at all time and accounts that represent credit cards, loans and personal borrowing must have a negative (or zero)  values at all times.
-User can choose "from" and "to" accounts (except earning and spending transactions that will have only "to" or "from" account), transaction category, the value, date, and detail (optional) to enter a transaction.
-The application will categorize the transaction based on the inputs, record them in its respective accounts, and add or subtract the value from respective account balances.
+User can choose "from" and "to" accounts, transaction category, the value and date to enter a transaction.
+The application will enter the transaction into respective 'from' and 'to' accounts based on the inputs, and also record it in a master account that holds all transactions.
+In addition to creating accounts, user can edit account information.

-And finally, user can create reports in the table format or visualization in pie chart or time graph.
-For each transaction category, sum or mean values can be reported.
-A user can choose overall, yearly, monthly, weekly, daily, or a custom time period.
-A user can also produce the visualization of the chosen category over time.
-A snapshot report of all categories also can be produced to indicate the overall financial allocation of the user in a specified time frame.
+And finally, user can create reports in the table format or visualization (later will be implemented with gui) in pie chart or time graph.
+A user can choose to print out balance, last 20 transaction and all transactions for any specific account or for master account.
+A user can also produce the visualization of the chosen category or account (phase > 1).
-A similar reports can be produced based on the accounts and pie charts can be produced to display the relative proportions of resource allocations.

 ## User Stories

-- As a user, I want to be able to add a new account  that can hold either a negative (borrowed) or positive (owned) value (add *Account* into *User*).
+- As a user, I want to be able to add a new account that can hold either a negative (borrowed) or positive (owned) value (add *Account* into *Master*).
-- As a user, I want to be able to enter a financial transaction that is recorded automatically in its associated category (add a *Transaction* into one of *Earning*, *Spending*, *Investing*, *Saving*, *Borrowing*, *Lending*) and into "from" and "to" account(s).
+- As a user, I want to be able to enter a financial transaction that is recorded automatically in its associated accounts (both 'from' and 'to' accounts must he created before transaction entry) and under a category type
+ ( *Earning*, *Spending*, *Transfer*, *Investing*, *Saving*, *Borrowing*, *Lending*).
+This will be adding
+- **Transaction** to both **Account** and **Master**
-- As a user, I want to be able to remove a financial transaction from its associated category and accounts.
+- As a user, I want to be able to remove a financial transaction from its associated accounts and master account.
 - As a user, I want to be able to remove an account (balance must be zero)
-- As a user, i want to be able to view the current balance of an account (sum of transaction values)
+- As a user, i want to be able to view the current balance of an account
-- As a user, I want to be able to view a snapshot table of all account balances.
 - As a user, I want to be able to view a list of transaction in an account.
-- As a user, I want to be able to view a list of transaction in a transaction category.
+- As a user, I want to be able to view a list of transaction in the master account.
-- As a user, I want to be able to view a pie chart of balances (positive) across different accounts
+- As a user, I want to be able to view a pie chart of balances (positive) across different accounts  (phase > 1)
-- As a user, I want to be able to view a pie chart of borrowings (negative) across different accounts
+- As a user, I want to be able to view a pie chart of borrowings (negative) across different accounts (phase > 1)
-- As a user, I want to be able to view a histogram of different categories for user-specified time bins and period.